QuickBlox/Documentation/docs/5_javascript/1_Introduction.md

 npm install quickblox --save
 ```

-JS SDK can then be accessed by requireing the module:
+JS SDK can then be accessed by requiring the module:

 ```javascript
 var QB = require('quickblox');